scipy/scipy.org/www/scipylib/building/windows.rst

 it is not known yet whether it can build SciPy.

 If you are so inclined to build ATLAS_ by hand, you **must** use Cygwin to build it because the library was explicitly designed for Unix environments.
-However, you can compile the library either the native **gcc** tools or with the **mingww-64** tool package that you can download with Cygwin_.
+However, you can compile the library with either the native **gcc** tools or the **mingww-64** tool package that you downloaded with Cygwin_.
 Installations scripts can be found in the same location `here <https://github.com/matthew-brett/np-wheel-builder/tree/master/atlas-builds>`__.
 In the folder corresponding to your architecture, search for an **install_atlas** script, download the appropriate ZIP files `here <http://nipy.bic.berkeley.edu/scipy_installers/atlas_builds/>`__, fill in some of the variables with appropriate values corresponding to your directory structure (e.g. the **code_home** variable) and then run script. **Be forewarned though that this will take a very long time (around eight hours) to install**.

 Finally, it should be noted that ATLAS_, although open source, is not well optimized for Windows given its intended operating system environment.
-Thus, if performance is of the utmost importance, ATLAS_ may not be the best choice of libraries.
+Thus, if performance is of the utmost importance, ATLAS_ may not be the best choice of libraries for building from source.

 OpenBLAS and LAPACK
 ###################

 OpenBLAS_ is an optimized version of BLAS that is currently used in languages like Julia_ by default.
 Besides being actively worked upon, it performs about as well as the Intel libraries discussed previously.
-Furthermore, it is also quite easy install using Cygwin_.
+Furthermore, it is quite easy to install using Cygwin_.
 Just search for **openblas** and **lapack** in the packages that you are downloading, and they will be automatically installed into your **usr/lib** directory, which is where NumPy and SciPy will search for libraries if no configuration file is provided. **Please note that if you choose this route, you must use Cygwin's Python for this setup to work.** During installation, just search for **python** in the packages and download the